GTG0116/nexradbrowsertest/README.md

   - **GFS** (0.25° global, `noaa-gfs-bdp-pds`) — 00/06/12/18z, hourly to F120
     then 3-hourly to F384; a true lat/lon grid, recentered to −180…180 for the
     CONUS-focused map.
+  - **AI GFS / GraphCast** (0.25° global, `noaa-nws-graphcastgfs-pds`) —
+    00/06/12/18z, 6-hourly to F384.
+NOAA's GraphCast run posts pressure-level
+    mass/wind fields only, so it offers just the upper-air winds and temperatures (and no point sounding).
+  - **HRRRCast** (3 km CONUS, AI, `noaa-gsl-experimental-pds`) — GSL's
+    experimental ML model on the HRRR grid; hourly cycles to F48.
+Carries the surface staples, upper-air winds/temps and a surface-based severe subset (no point sounding).
 - **Per-model product menus**: each model advertises only the fields its GRIB2 output actually carries (`MODEL_PRODUCT_SUPPORT` in `js/models.js`), so the picker hides products a model can't supply — e.g. NAM drops the 90/255 mb-layer